PrathameshKhochare/Bike-Sharing-Demand-Prediction/README.md

 * Rainfall - People prefer almost no or very less rainfall.
 * Snowfall - People prefer almost no or very less snowfall.

+**ML Model Insights:**
+* I have chosen the Light GBM model because it has the lowest RMSE value as well as the highest R2 score on the test data.
+* Due to less no. of data in the dataset, the training R2 score is around 98% and the test R2 score is 99%.
+Once we get more data we can retrain our algorithm for better performance.
+* I have used Eli5 for Model Explainability.